Maireana sedifolia: Description

 Maireana sedifolia is a compact, widely-branched, dioecious shrub that typically grows to a height of about 1 m and is covered with bluish grey, woolly hairs.
 Its leaves are arranged alternately, narrowly egg-shaped with the narrower end towards the base, 4–8 mm long with a rounded tip.
 The flowers are arranged in pairs, closely woolly, with usually only one maturing, the male flower hemispherical and the female spherical.
 The fruiting perianth is straw coloured or pale brown when dry, and the tube is hemispherical to top-shaped, about 2 mm high and 2–3 mm wide at the top, firm but thin-walled except for a thick base.
 The wing is horizontal, papery and glabrous with a single slit.

 Taxonomy

 This species was first described in 1855 by Ferdinand von Mueller who gave it the name Kochia sedifolia in his book Definitions of rare or hitherto undescribed Australian plants.
 In 1975, Paul Graham Wilson reassigned the species to Maireana as M. sedifolia in the journal Nuytsia.
+The specific epithet (sedifolia) means Sedum-leaved'.